Toilets of World Leaders:

 No, this is not him — it's a rather startled looking manniquin on board the Sacred Cow, his Douglas C-54 Skymaster that was the first purpose-built U.S. Presidential aircraft.
 It is now at the National Museum of the U.S. Air Force at Wright-Patterson Air Force Base outside Dayton, Ohio.

 Roosevelt's on-board lavatory is barely visible through the curtain behind him.
-See pictures of its exterior on the dedicated page.

 Winston Churchill's Chamber Pot